-- A. Not less than one-hundred and twenty (120) calendar days prior to the end of the initial tour, as well as the conclusion of any extensions, employees are expected to formally request an extension or express intent to return to the United States. - B. Absent just cause, requests for extensions consistent with the assignment durations described in Section 3 will be approved. - C. If a pre-clearance employee does not wish to return to his or her home port at the end of the current tour, the employee should apply for relocation using the voluntary relocation reassignment procedures of Article 39: Reassignments.
-Pre-clearance applicants may apply for and will be added to the reassignment list during the agency-wide solicitation(s) or at any time he or she has less than five months left in the pre-clearance tour.
-This placement of a returning pre-clearance employee will not count as one of the voluntary reassignments that are used to fill every other vacancy.
-The employee may not be assigned to a location in the areas of San Diego-San Ysidro or Miami unless that was his or her previous port location or there are no local volunteers seeking a different placement therein.
-Absent placement via the voluntary reassignment program, the employee will be returned to his or her home port or to a mutually agreeable location.
+- A. Not less No more than one-hundred and twenty (120) eighty (180) calendar days prior to before the end of the initial tour, but not less than one-hundred and twenty (120) calendar days prior to the end of the initial tour, as well as the conclusion of any extensions, employees are expected to formally request an extension or express intent to return to the United States.
+At the time an employee expresses an intent to return to the United States, the employee will follow the procedures in Section 6.C below.
+6/11/2012 - B. Absent just cause, requests for extensions consistent with the assignment durations described in Section 3 will be approved. - C. If a pre-clearance employee does not wish to return to his or her home port at the end of the current tour, the employee should apply for relocation using the voluntary relocation reassignment procedures of Article 39: Reassignments.
+Preclearance applicants may apply for and will be added to the reassignment list during the agency wide solicitation(s) or at any time he or she has less than five months left in the pre clearance tour.
+This placement of a returning pre clearance employee will not count as one of the voluntary reassignments that are used to fill every other vacancy.
+The employee may not be assigned to a location in the areas of San Diego San Ysidro or Miami unless that was his or her previous port location or there are no local volunteers seeking a different placement therein.